Ornamental Alphabets, Ancient and Mediæval (page 3/7)

 Decorative initial letter “B” from 16th Century

-This capital “B” is suitable for use as a drop cap (dropped capital) or a decorative initial; there’s also a small version for an avatar or icon.
-It is taken from a 16th century alphabet, and features acorns and oak leaves, and a king or two-headed grotesque figure. [more...]
+This ornamental capital “b” in white on black is suitable for use as a drop cap (dropped capital) or a decorative initial.
+It is taken from a sixteenth-century alphabet in white on black. [more...] [$]

 [picture: Decorative initial letter ``C'' from 16th Century]